CruisesGood preparation helps travellers planning a cruise have a safe and healthy trip

 Cruise passengers should research their trip carefully and seek pre travel health advice, ideally four to six weeks before they go.

-Individuals with complex medical conditions should get travel health advice at the planning stage and ask their specialist/hospital consultant about the suitability of their proposed cruise.
+Prior to the change in FCO advice 12 March 2020 (above), those with complex medical conditions were advised to get travel health advice at the planning stage and ask their specialist/hospital consultant about the suitability of their proposed cruise.

 Comprehensive travel health insurance is recommended for all cruise passengers.

 Accidents, slips and trips can be a significant hazard.

 Cruise passengers may underestimate extremes of temperature and strength of the sun and need to be reminded of the importance of protecting themselves.

 Food and water spread illness can be transmitted very quickly in enclosed environments like cruise ships.
 Passengers should be advised to eat and drink sensibly and follow good food and water hygiene rules.